-The new symbols are found in the same location as before within the Smart Mapping panel of Map Viewer Beta, but you will see we have broken the symbols out into two main categories – Classic and Beta.
+The new symbols are found in the same location as before within the Smart Mapping panel of New Map Viewer, but you will see we have broken the symbols out into two main categories – Classic and Vector.

 The first example uses the POI style with the house symbol with the Color and Size style to look at housing variables.
 You can see the symbols are size differently and even the larger symbols have a clean, sharp outline that doesn’t distort as the points get larger.
 As the slider on the ramp moves you can also see the fill on the house adjusts in real time.
 The outlines of these symbols can also be independently colored and have their width or transparency adjusted.